jocho-here/mgjo5899.github.io/index.md

 	2. Node with MongoDB on Heroku
 	3. Swift for iOS
 - Worked on Dockerized Flask with MySQL (with SQLAlchemy) on Google Cloud Platform

-**whoami**
-- whoami project is a service that lets users create their web boards using their social media
-- Embeds contents on a personalized web board to represent an individual
-- Targets to get rid of many embedded social media symbol buttons when someone wants to provide viewers with his/her social media accounts; instead, it will be replaced with one "whoami" button to unify them all

 [**SocialmedAI**](https://devpost.com/software/socialmedai-v51gni)
 - MHacks 11 (2018) project